jrlmx/sourdough/README.md

 Hooks execute after the action referenced in the hook name.
 Usage: `@hook_name:command_name args` in the commands array of the config.json.

 ## Road to somekind of stability...

-Ensure user derived starters are not overwritten when updating the repository.
-Considering moving the flux starter into it's own repo and leaving the example starter as boilerplate.

 Write tests—and then write more tests.
 Improve command validation.
 Define a schema for config.json once its structure is finalized.
 Etc...